terraboops/claudifier/README.md

 ## Event Matching

-Claudifier receives all fields from Claude Code hook events and makes them available for both matching rules and template substitution in handler configs.
+Boopifier receives all fields from Claude Code hook events and makes them available for both matching rules and template substitution in handler configs.
 See the [Claude Code hooks documentation](https://code.claude.com/docs/en/hooks) for details on what fields are available for each hook type.

 Handlers can match on event fields.
 Use `null` to match all events.